efavre/apiblueprint2rails/README.md

-Simply create rails resources based on an apiblueprint file.
+[WIP] Simply create rails resources based on an apiblueprint file.